picodaq/picodaq.github.io/source/cookbook-trig.rst

 works just fine.

-The trigger is edge-sensitive, not level-sensitive meaning that it triggers on a low-to-high transition, not arbitrarily in the middle of a “high” stretch of the input.
+The trigger is edge-sensitive, not level-sensitive, meaning that it triggers on a low-to-high transition, not arbitrarily in the middle of a “high” stretch of the input.